Red 2 (film): Plot

 In Moscow, Bailey confesses he hid the bomb in the Kremlin.
 There, the team locates the suitcase bomb, powered by red mercury.
 Katja stops them, but Frank persuades her to join their mission.
 They escape, but a call from Victoria, who has broken out of MI6 confinement for failing to kill him, reveals that Bailey was imprisoned because he wanted to detonate the bomb in Moscow.
 Holding Frank at gunpoint, the anti-Communist Bailey confirms Victoria's message, admitting he was the one who originally leaked word of Project Nightshade and made a deal to give Horton the bomb.
 He fatally shoots Katja, frames Frank, and leaves with the bomb.
 Horton reneges on their deal, intending to torture Bailey for all his secrets, but Bailey deploys a nerve gas and escapes to the Iranian embassy in London.
 In pursuit, Frank is attacked by Han.
 Reaching a standoff, Frank urges Han to join him in stopping Bailey; Han relents, and the five enact a plan to recapture the bomb.

 Sarah seduces the Iranian ambassador and takes him hostage.
 Marvin poses as a potential defector, causing a diversion in the embassy that allows the team to enter disguised as plumbers.
 They learn the bomb's location, but Bailey has already triggered the timer and killed Horton (revealing that he wants revenge upon the entire 'espionage community' for their roles in locking him up and apparently killing his family).
 Bailey takes Sarah hostage and flees to Han's plane to escape the imminent explosion.
 Frank, Marvin, Victoria, and Han give chase, but Marvin's attempts to disarm the suitcase bomb cause the timer to count down even faster.
-Frank boards the plane and confronts Bailey with the suitcase; he forces Frank to leave with Sarah and the suitcase.
-However, Frank reveals that he hid the bomb aboard the plane and confronted Bailey with the empty case, and the plane explodes as it takes off, killing Bailey.
+Frank boards the plane and confronts Bailey with the suitcase.
+Bailey forces Frank to leave with Sarah and the suitcase.
+The plane explodes as it takes off, killing Bailey.
+Frank reveals that he hid the bomb aboard the plane.
 Han angrily demands $30 million for his plane and $20 million for not killing Frank.

 The film ends as Sarah enjoys herself on a mission in Caracas with Frank and Marvin.